 Insurance companies can calculate non-economic damages in a variety of ways.
 In the past, insurance agents have employed the multiplier method and the per diem method.

 The multiplier method theory states that you should multiply the amount of the plaintiff’s special damages by the number corresponding to the severity of the accident.
 On a scale of one to five, a moderately severe accident might be a three.
-However, at Berry Law, we rarely use this archaic method.
+However, at Berry Law: Criminal Defense and Personal Injury Lawyers, we rarely use this archaic method.

 Under the per diem method, insurance companies record how many days you were injured and how many days it took you to recover fully.
 They will then place a number value on each day and multiply that by the total number of days.